dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

       ![PuTTYgen](images/full-node-raspberry-pi/raspberry-pi-imager-options.png)
 1. Click on _SAVE_ and then _WRITE_.
 1. Once the image is written to the USB stick eject it from your computer and plug it into the Argon One M.2 case.
-1. Press the power button on the Argon One case, Raspberry Pi OS should now boot from USB.
+1. Press the power button on the Argon One case, the Raspberry Pi OS should now boot from USB.

 #### Clone the Raspberry Pi OS to the Internal SSD